m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

 _Note: for the Key Index, the first B+tree level is actually a direct map using the first N bits of the Murmur code.
-So that way we can very quickly go to the second second level (avoid one binary search).
+So that way we can very quickly go to the second level (avoid one binary search).
 This is likely to be parsed and limited since it's already cut down by partitioning those keys._